swufung/WassersteinBasedProjections/README.md

 ## Acknowledgements

-This material is partially funded by AFOSR MURI FA9550-18-1-0502, AFOSR Grant No. FA9550-18-1-0167, and ONR Grants N00014-18-1-2527 snf N00014-17-1-21.
+This material is partially funded by AFOSR MURI FA9550-18-1-0502, AFOSR Grant No. FA9550-18-1-0167, ONR Grants N00014-18-1-2527 snf N00014-17-1-21, and
 NSF Grant No. DGE-1650604.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.